top of page

 3. Criteria for Individual Members

-1. An individual who has distinguished herself in her respective field may be invited to become an individual member of the Alliance, provided that she does not belong to an existing member organization of IWA.
+1. An individual who has distinguished themself in their respective field may be invited to become an individual member of the Alliance, provided that they do not belong to an existing member organization of IWA.

 2. Adherence to the Constitution of the Alliance, the principles of the Manila Declaration of Unity, and all plans, policies and resolutions approved by the Assembly.